 As a result, the investors can verify the practicability of the investment beforehand.
 This way the opportunity funds also demonstrate the authenticity of their credentials and experience in the business.

 - To meet the requirement, at least 70% of a business property that is used for business or trade purposes must fall in a qualified opportunity zone.

 - Apart from real estate, opportunity funds can invest in businesses operating within the qualified opportunity zones.
 These businesses must source half of the company’s wages or employee hours in QOZ, to qualify for the 50% income requirement criteria.

 - If a business invests 50% of the total amount the company pays for its services to undertake various services in the QOZ, it qualifies for opportunity fund investment.

 Read Lilypads’ article on Opportunity zone tax benefits here.

 The Lilypads Bottomline:

 Opportunity Zone investments offer several lucrative benefits for real estate investors as well as the underprivileged communities

-Opportunity zone real estate investments aim at boosting economic growth in urban, suburban, and rural regions of the country and also incentivize investors on their investments.
-So, investors can enjoy tax-deferred gains on the original investment up to 15% depending on their holding period.
+Opportunity zone real estate investments aim at boosting economic growth in urban, suburban, and rural regions of the country and also incentivize investors in their investments.
+So, investors can enjoy tax-deferred gains on the original investment of up to 15% depending on their holding period.
 However, just like any real estate investment, the investors must conduct proper due diligence and invest according to their risk tolerance.